-There are parts of filmmaking that everyone loves.
+There are parts of filmmaking and video production in general that everyone loves.
 Brainstorming ideas, storyboarding different shots, and filming are the big highlights where you get to imagine, collaborate, and perform.

 … and then there’s post-production.